 Valuation Using the Income Approach

-Examining the data from all approaches, the appraiser is then ready to state an estimated market value for the subject property.
-The estimate of value on the appraisal report is not necessarily the final sales price even though it is likely the best indication of a property's valueDepending on the specific circumstances of the buyer or seller, their level of urgency or a buyer's desire for that exact property, the closing price of a home can always be driven up or down.But the appraised value is often used as a guideline for lenders who don't want to loan a buyer more money than they could get back in the event they had to put the property on the market again.
-Here's what it all boils down to, an appraiser from Personal Service Realty's Residential Valuation Group will help you attain the most accurate property value, so you can make profitable real estate decisions.
+Analyzing the data from all approaches, the appraiser is then ready to stipulate an estimated market value for the subject property.
+It is important to note that while the appraised value is probably the strongest indication of what a house is worth, it may not be the price at which the property closes.
+Depending on the individual situations of the buyer or seller, their level of urgency or a buyer's desire for that exact property, the closing price of a home can always be driven up or down.Regardless, the appraised value is often used as a guideline for lenders who don't want to loan a buyer more money than they could recover in case they had to put the property on the market again.
+Here's what it all boils down to, an appraiser from Personal Service Realty's Residential Valuation Group will help you get the most fair and balanced property value, so you can make profitable real estate decisions.